 By Adam Kankiewicz

-The PV Power Map is a report of national solar resource availability as illustrated by the monthly energy output of a nominal 1-kilowatt DC (kWdc) photovoltaic (PV) system by location.
-This edition compares PV power output for the months of January and February, and highlights the month-to-month variability real-time energy production can have as a result of seasonal weather conditions.
+The PV Power Map is a report of national solar resource availability as illustrated by the monthly energy output of a nominal 1-kilowatt (kW) photovoltaic (PV) system by location.
+In addition to showing the estimated PV power output for the month of March, this issue we also highlight how same-month production varies historically.

 Adam Kankiewicz (email@example.com) is a research specialist at Clean Power Research.